cuff-links/mongo/Running-Tests-from-Evergreen-Tasks-Locally.md

 ## Fuzzer test suites

-Fuzzer test suites encompass anything which use the [10gen/jstestfuzz](https://github.com/10gen/jstestfuzz) repository to randomly generate test files that are later run by resmoke.py.
+Refer to [Wikipedia's article on fuzzing](https://en.wikipedia.org/wiki/Fuzzing) to learn more about fuzz testing in general.
+MongoDB fuzzer test suites encompass anything which use the [10gen/jstestfuzz](https://github.com/10gen/jstestfuzz) repository to randomly generate test files that are later run by resmoke.py.
 All of Evergreen tasks that do this contain the word "fuzz" from either "jstestfuzz" or "fuzzer" being in their name.